lcrawlab/mvMAPIT/README.md

 # The multivariate MArginal ePIstasis Test (mvMAPIT) [![R-CMD-check](https://github.com/lcrawlab/mvMAPIT/actions/workflows/check-standard.yaml/badge.svg)](https://github.com/lcrawlab/mvMAPIT/actions/workflows/check-standard.yaml)

-**WORK IN PROGRESS - DO NOT USE**

-:warning: Please go to the [MAPIT implementation](https://github.com/lorinanthony/MAPIT) by [Crawford et al. (2017)](http://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1006869) for working code.
+This R package is a generalization of the [MAPIT implementation](https://github.com/lorinanthony/MAPIT) by [Crawford et al. (2017)](http://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1006869) for any number of phenotypes.

 ## Introduction
 Epistasis, commonly defined as the interaction between multiple genes, is an important genetic component underlying phenotypic variation.
 Many statistical methods have been developed to model and identify epistatic interactions between genetic variants.
 However, because of the large combinatorial search space of interactions, most epistasis mapping methods face enormous computational challenges and often suffer from low statistical power.
-In [Crawford et al. (2017)](http://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1006869), we present a novel, alternative strategy for mapping epistasis: the MArginal ePIstasis Test (MAPIT).
+In [Crawford et al. (2017)](http://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1006869), we present a novel, alternative strategy for mapping epistasis: **the MArginal ePIstasis Test (MAPIT)**.
 Our method examines one variant at a time, and estimates and tests its "marginal epistatic effects" --- the combined pairwise interaction effects between a given variant and all other variants.
 By avoiding explicitly searching for interactions, our method avoids the large combinatorial search space and improves power.
 Our method is novel and relies on a recently developed variance component estimation method for efficient and robust parameter inference and p-value computation.

+While **MAPIT** only takes one phenotype of interest into account for the computation of variance components, **mvMAPIT** takes any number of phenotypes into account.
+It computes variance components for each individual phenotype, recovering the results of **MAPIT**, and additionally it computes variance components for each combination of phenotypes.

 mvMAPIT is implemented as a set of R and C++ routines, which can be carried out within an R environment.